Vomiting in children and babies

-It's normal for babies and children to vomit occasionally.
-In most cases, it will last no longer than one to two days and isn't a sign of anything serious.
+It’s normal for babies and children to vomit occasionally.
+In most cases, it will last no longer than 1 to 2 days.
+It isn’t usually a sign of anything serious.

 - your child is repeatedly vomiting and is unable to hold down fluids

-- you think they're dehydrated – symptoms of dehydration can include a dry mouth, crying without producing tears, urinating less or not wetting many nappies, and drowsiness
+- you think they’re dehydrated – symptoms of dehydration can include a dry mouth, crying without producing tears, peeing less or not wetting many nappies, and drowsiness

 - their vomit is green or contains blood